sublimetext-io/docs.sublimetext.io/docs/reference/key_bindings.md

 * <kbd>Option+\<alphanum\></kbd> should never be used in any macOS key bindings.

 In both cases,
-the user's ability
+the users' ability
-to insert non-ASCII characters would be compromised otherwise.
+to insert non-ASCII characters would be compromised on some international keyboards that use these key chords for special characters.

-End-users are free to remap
+Of course, end-users are free to remap any key combination for themselves.

-any key combination.
+There are other limitations
+when key bindings are interfering with system-level bindings, such as the [Alt codes](https://en.wikipedia.org/wiki/Alt_code) on Windows that prevent <kbd>Alt</kbd> from being bound together with numeric numpad keys.

 ## Command Mode